wuzhenyusjtu/LPCVC20-VideoTextSpotting/lpcv_crnn/README.md

 ```sh
 python3 export_prune_mode.py  --pretrained /path/to/pruned/model --expr_dir /path/to/save/dir
 ```
-Then you have a pruned model with
+Then you have a pruned model with lighter architecture.

 Quantize pruned model
 -----------------